 Some patients may respond better to one course of treatment than another.
 Your personal physician or other health care provider can recommend or refer you to a trustworthy therapist or psychologist in your area.

-Hurdle 3: Pay for help.
+Hurdle 3: Pay For Help

 Mental health care is not cheap.
 Even if you are covered by a generous health insurance program, your policy may not provide equal coverage for physical and mental health problems.

-To learn what recovery might be available, call Speaks Law Firm today at 910-341-7570 or toll-free at 877-593-4233 to schedule a free conference with a Wilmington accident lawyer.
+To learn what recovery might be available, call Speaks Law Firm today at 910-341-7570 or toll-free at 877-593-4233 to schedule a free consultation with a Wilmington car accident lawyer.
 We believe that every client is our most important client, and we will do our best to get you the help you need—and the compensation you deserve.